IIIF/api/source/presentation/4.0/model.md

 ### prev
 {: #prev}

-A reference from an Annotation Page to the preceding Annotation Page within an Annotation Collection.
+A reference from an Annotation Page to the preceding Annotation Page within an Annotation Collection, or from a Collection Page to the preceding Collection Page.

 The value must be a JSON object, with the `id` and `type` properties.
-The value of the `id` property must be a string, and must be the HTTP(S) URI of the preceding Annotation Page.
-The value of the `type` property must be the string `AnnotationPage`.
+The value of the `id` property must be a string, and must be the HTTP(S) URI of the preceding Annotation or Collection Page.
+The value of the `type` property must be the string `AnnotationPage` or `CollectionPage`.

 * An AnnotationPage _SHOULD_ have the `prev` property, unless it is the first page in the AnnotationCollection.<br/>
   Clients _SHOULD_ processs the `prev` property on an AnnotationPage.
+* A CollectionPage _SHOULD_ have the `prev` property, unless it is the first page in the Collection.<br/>
+  Clients _SHOULD_ processs the `prev` property on a CollectionPage.

 {% include api/code_header.html %}
 ``` json-doc